-Nam Name of Employee:
+Name of Employee:

 Name of Evaluator:

-Assig gnment of Employee:
+Assignment of Employee:

-Scho School:
+School:

-A. Description of Performance Whi ch is Unsatisfactory (add pages if necessary):
+A. Description of Performance Which is Unsatisfactory (add pages if necessary):

-В. • gram Performance Goals, Recommendations, and bservations that Shall Occur During the Year on Cycle:
+B. Description of Improvement Program Performance Goals, Recommendations, and Strategies, and the Number of Observations that Shall Occur During the Year on Cycle: (add pages if necessary)

 This document will be placed in your personnel file in ten days.
 Prior to that time you may submit a written response which will be attached to this document when it is placed in your personnel file.
 Your signature does not automatically mean agreement with the contents of this document, only the fact that your received a copy of it.

-Signa ature of Employee Date

-Sions ature of Observer Date